sofianinho/vagrant-kube/README.md

 Simple vagrantfile for any sized cluster (master + workers) in Ubuntu 18.04 VMs.
 Very configurable through 2 env variables.

+## Note

+If you want to experiment using a cluster with CRI-O instead of Docker as a CNI, you can use the branch "crio" of this project.

 ## Use

 The following commands for instance will bootstrap a kubernetes cluster with a master and 2 workers with a specific private subnet: